SMDan/Arduino-realtime-temperature-datalogger/README.md

 Analogue pin A0 to center pin of TMP36 temperature sensor (from flat side facing the left pin to +ve, right pin to -ve) Digital pin 8, 9 and 10 each connect to the long side of an LED, then the cathode (short pin) of the LED connects via a 220ohm resistor to ground

 Connect the Arduino to a laptop via USB and use the Python temperature_live_datalogger.py code to run.
 Ensure you enter the desired path within the code to save the data

+See the video for operation